azharris1964/azharris1964/index.md

 #### The objective of this course was to explore 3-dimensional space using computation.
 In practice, we used manipulated sphere algorithms to create unique 3D objects.
 We explored methods of 3-D rendering first in processing, then in Rhino.
 For my final project I developed a plugin in Rhino that developed unique objects based on mood that can be named, animated, and saved.

   - Round Drawings
-#### We learned about drawing spheres and the fundamentals of drawing using computation in Processing.
+#### We learned about graphics programming and the fundamentals of computational drawing in Processing.

 ![Birth of a Star](https://user-images.githubusercontent.com/20175659/155989519-993b19db-d14e-4914-8984-3da819d49c3d.png)

 ![Vital Signs](https://user-images.githubusercontent.com/20175659/155991883-40df37c3-9b64-4638-91eb-b02e89ac7369.png)

   - Round Objects
 #### We built on the drawing techniques we learned earlier to draw our circles as spheres.
 We learned how to manipulate color and line attributes.
-Around this time we migrated to Rhino with the Python editor and began making some really complex shapes.
+Around this time we migrated to Rhino with the Python editor and began making complex shapes.

 ![Object 3 isometric view](https://user-images.githubusercontent.com/20175659/155990863-c7882add-81dc-4c11-83b8-62ffc73d00d7.png)